 First off, that’s a tall order to fill in an email response!
 And as much as we’d like to help the person out, it’s an impossible question to answer with any specifics.
 Each property is different based on its size, current habitat, deer density and structure, as well as the goals and resources of the landowner.
 What the person is really asking for, whether they realize it or not, is a property management plan — one that outlines the necessary steps to manage both the habitat and deer herd to meet their long-term hunting goals.

 Just as creating a management plan for someone through an email is unrealistic, so is trying to create one for each of you in a blog post.
-So, while I can’t provide you with a step-by-step guide on how to manage your specific hunting land, I can outline the things you need to consider for a management plan, what to include and where you can get assistance.
+So, while I can’t provide you with a step-by-step guide on how to manage your specific hunting land, I can outline the things you need to consider for a management plan, what to include, where you can get assistance, and even provide you with a free management plan template to get your started.
 Then, you can decide if it’s something you should tackle on your own or if you need to enlist the help of a professional wildlife consultant.

 Before you start doing any kind of real habitat or deer management work on your hunting land, it is important to have a firm understanding of what is currently there.
 Having a good inventory will go a long way in determining what steps you’ll need to take to get the property where you want it to be.
 Most of this work can be accomplished with a map in hand or sitting in front of a computer using your favorite mapping software.